Treellane/UCD-Resume-Project/README.md

 ##### Variance from the Video Code
+- Used my own profile image.
-- My heaading, and the text within it, are a different colour (done to suit my photo colour better!)
+- My heaading, and the text within it, are a different colour (done to suit my photo colour better!).
+- Changed menu background colours - just to see if I could after testing out colours with Dev tools!